nplathe/pyJSON-Schema-Loader-and-JSON-Editor/README.md

-# pyJSON-Converter-GUI
+# pyJSON Schema Loader and JSON Editor

-A repo for the JSON Converter GUI I am creating for Steffen Franke.
+This is the repository for the pyJSON Schema Loader and JSON Editor - a limited feature set editor for JSON files, that utilises JSON Schema to create and validate JSON files.

 ## Purpose